Spannakin/WildGetaway/README.md

 ##### Facilities Section

-   The Facilities section also utilised Bootraps 3 column grid on larger screen sizes with images of the holiday size on each side of list of the facilities available to guests staying on the site.
+   The Facilities section also utilised Bootstraps 3 column grid on larger screen sizes with images of the holiday size on each side of list of the facilities available to guests staying on the site.
    This three column grid moves to full width on mobile view.

 ##### Reviews Section

    The reviews section uses Bootstrap grid with 2 columns in each row on larger screen sizes, expanding to full width on mobile view to prevent crowding.
-I n this sectio I also used fontawesome for the social media icons and comment bubbles, all of which are widely used in the indusrty and help reduce the amount of text needed to convey the message to users.
+I n this sectio I also used fontawesome for the social media icons and comment bubbles, all of which are widely used in the industry and help reduce the amount of text needed to convey the message to users.

 ##### Local wildlife

-   This section contains two images that I used Bootstrap to centralise so that on larger screen sizes the flow of the site was maintaines wilst on mobile view they take up the whole screen.
+   This section contains two images that I used Bootstrap to centralise so that on larger screen sizes the flow of the site was maintained whilst on mobile view they take up the whole screen.
-   The images sandwich the text taht helps users understand what the local wildlife is like and when the best time of the year is to visit for different types.
+   The images sandwich the text that helps users understand what the local wildlife is like and when the best time of the year is to visit for different types.

 ##### Contact Section

-   This section utisises Bootstrap for both the grid to ensure a uniform appearance for the site but also for the form element.
-The upper part of this section has the address and telephone deatils and below this is the form element where the user can fill in their details so that Wild Getaways can responde to their query directly.
+   This section utilises Bootstrap for both the grid, to ensure a uniform appearance for the site, but also for the form element.
+The upper part of this section has the address and telephone details and below this is the form element where the user can fill in their details so that Wild Getaways can respond to their query directly.

 #### Features to be implemented